MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr/includes/4-when-to-use-signalr.md

 ### Valid use cases

 SignalR is not a replacement for traditional HTTP requests.
 Applications could use SignalR to know when to make specific HTTP requests.
-In this way they complement each other.
+In this way, they complement each other.

 There are many valid use cases for SignalR.
 The following list represents good candidates for SignalR: